Terriao/OpenDPC/README.md

 ### Prerequisites

-A 64-bit **Windows** machine with a discrete GPU (≥ 4 GB VRAM recommended for sequences denser than 10⁶ points per frame).
+A 64-bit **Windows** machine with a discrete GPU.
+For the JND module specifically, available VRAM must be large enough to hold **both** sequences (reference and one candidate distortion) at once — the harness loads them simultaneously to keep paired-comparison latency below the rendering interval.
+A starting point: ≥ 4 GB VRAM for sequences denser than 10⁶ points per frame; more for higher-density content.
 The current public release is Windows-only — macOS and Linux builds are on the [roadmap](#roadmap).

 ### Install and run